Westchester County, New York: History

 The period following the American Civil War enabled entrepreneurs in the New York area to create fortunes, and many built large estates, such as Lyndhurst, in Westchester.
 During the latter half of the 19th century, Westchester's transportation system and labor force attracted a manufacturing base, particularly along the Hudson River and Nepperhan Creek.
 In 1874, the western portion of the present Bronx County was transferred to New York County, and in 1895 the remainder of the present Bronx County was also transferred to New York County.
 These would later split from Manhattan to form a county.

-During the 20th century, the rural character of Westchester would transform into the suburban county known today.
+During the 20th century, the rural character of Westchester transformed into the suburban county known today.
 The Bronx River Parkway, completed in 1925, was the first modern, multi-lane limited-access roadway in North America.
 The development of Westchester's parks and parkway systems supported existing communities and encouraged the establishment of new ones, transforming the development pattern for Westchester.
 With the need for homes expanding after World War II, multistory apartment houses appeared in the urbanized areas of the county, while the market for single-family houses continued to expand.
 By 1950, the total county population was 625,816.
 Major interstate highways were constructed in Westchester during the 1950s and 1960s.
 The establishment of these roadways, along with the construction of the Tappan Zee Bridge, led to further growth in the county.